rbnjs/personal-website/recipes/pernil-seitan.md

 - Prepare the broth with soy sauce, bay leaves and shiitake mushrooms.
 - Knead the dough again and give it the shape you want.
 I regularly make 2 logs (some people say that they look like a penis).
 - If you're cooking in a Instant Pot, cook the seitan logs (or whatever shape you've made) for about 15 minutes.
 Otherwise cook them for around 30 to 40 minutes.
 - Remove the water and they're ready to be used.
-You can cut them ind pieces later, but I prefer them whole in the oven.
+You can cut them in pieces now, but I prefer them whole in the oven.

 ## Sauce